Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 The variant or product title (name) as defined on your connected sales platform.

-To Order starts with the Replenishment number (units needed in order to meet forecasted demand) and adjusts for shipment limits and vendor considerations including MOQ (minimum order quantity) and UOM (units of measurement).
+It starts with the replenishment number (the units needed in order to meet forecasted demand) and adjusts for shipment limits and vendor considerations, including MOQ (minimum order quantity) and UOM (units of measurement).

 Total forecast is the total number of units forecast to be sold after % adjustments are made in the Edit Forecast section of variants.